Furoin/plugins/README.md

 ## Improving Plugins

 You found a bug on a plugin or want to extend one?
+Or maybe you have ideas on how the plugin system can be improved?
 That's great!
 Open a new GitHub [Issue](issues/new) and let's discuss about it.

 ## Plugins Collection